moshix/3270BBS/basic_manual.md

 ### EVAL Function

-The `EVAL(expr$)` function evaluates a string as a BASIC expression at runtime and returns the result.
+The `EVAL(expr$)` function evaluates a string as a BASIC expression at runtime and returns the results.

 - **Input:** A string containing a valid BASIC expression
 - **Returns:** The evaluated result (number or string)